Home » Living with Celiac Disease » Gluten-Free in College

-Getting Gluten-Free Accommodations on Campus
+Gluten-Free Accommodations on Campus

 In December 2012, a lawsuit filed against Lesley University set a precedent for college students living with celiac disease.
-Essentially, gluten-free students were being denied accommodations for their special diets and were unable to opt-out of the mandatory meal plan.
+Essentially, gluten-free students were being denied accommodations for their medical diets and were unable to opt-out of the mandatory meal plan.
 The case was sent to the US Department of Justice, who ruled that Lesley University must make reasonable accommodations for students.

 • Provide gluten-free and allergen-free food options in its dining hall food lines in addition to its standard meal options